 - Pet insurance for older dogs is generally more expensive than pet insurance for younger dogs.
 Pet insurance premiums also increase as the animal gets older.

-- There are a number of insurance companies that sell insurance for senior dogs with no age cap, including ASPCA, Petplan, and Figo.
+- There are a number of insurance companies that sell insurance for senior dogs with no age cap, including ASPCA, Fetch, and Figo.
 Pawlicy Advisor can help you compare plans that are aimed at older animals to make sure you find the cover you need for your four-legged friend.